Fraunhofer-ITMP/alister/README.md

 3. Processing delay before and after centrifugation might affect the analyte in different ways.
 Put in the processing time of your samples here.
 4. Like previously: If you want to define more or less strict stability thresholds, you can do that here.
 5. Analyte search combines functions previously introduced in 'Sample search' and 'Protocol search'.
 Here, the protocol recommendation, as well as the visual output introduced in 'Protocol search' are displayed.
 6. Separately, 'Analyte search' assesses your own pre-analytical input conditions.
-When clicking on 'Details' you can see an abstraction on the literature information ALISTER bases its decision on, indicating a generalized form of your input and whether the set individual threshold of fold changes due to pre-analytical stability was exceeded and in what
+When clicking on 'Details' you can see an abstraction on the literature based  information ALISTER bases its decision on, indicating a generalized form of your input and whether the set individual threshold of fold changes due to pre-analytical stability was exceeded and in what direction.
+7. All data you put in your query and the respective output can be downloaded.
+The tab 'Variable explanation' will answer all your questions regarding interpreation of the download.

 <h3 align = "center">
  <img src="https://raw.githubusercontent.com/Fraunhofer-ITMP/alister/main/www/tut/2023%2005%2003%20Tutorial/An.PNG">